Ryder Cup

-The Ryder Cup is a biennial men's golf competition between teams from Europe and the United States.
-The competition is contested every two years with the venue alternating between courses in the United States and Europe.
-The Ryder Cup is named after the English businessman Samuel Ryder who donated the trophy.
-The event is jointly administered by the PGA of America and Ryder Cup Europe, the latter a joint venture of the PGA European Tour (60%), the PGA of Great Britain and Ireland (20%), and the PGAs of Europe (20%).
+The Ryder Cup is a biennial men's golf competition between teams from Europe and the United States, with hosting duties alternating between venues in Europe and the United States for each edition.
+The cup is named after the English businessman Samuel Ryder who donated the trophy, and it is jointly administered by the PGA of America and Ryder Cup Europe, the latter a joint venture of the PGA European Tour (60%), the PGA of Great Britain and Ireland (20%), and the PGAs of Europe (20%).